jschneier/django-storages/docs/backends/gcloud.rst

   Signing urls requires a service account key file to be present in the env or IAM SignBlob API call through a service account email and access_token.
 Certain GCP services (ex: Compute services) don't have access to the key file in the env.
-  This setting needs to be `True` when running on such services as they fetch access tokens from metadata server instead of having key files
+  This setting needs to be `True` when running on such services as they fetch access tokens from metadata server instead of having key files.
-  If using `v4` of generate_signed_url, `google-cloud-storage>=v1.36.1 <https://github.com/googleapis/python-storage/releases/tag/v1.36.1>`_ is required .

 ``sa_email`` or ``GS_SA_EMAIL``